-It is possible that the conflict in the region may escalate.
-Our facilities are within the range of rockets that could be launched from a number of surrounding territories.
+In recent months, we have seen the level of conflict in the region escalate.
+Our facilities are within the range of rockets that have been launched from surrounding territories, though none of our operations or those of our manufacturers have been impacted to date.
 In the event that our facilities in Israel, or the facilities of our vendors in Israel, are damaged as a result of the hostilities or hostilities otherwise disrupt the ongoing operation of our facilities, our ability to deliver products to customers in a timely manner to meet our contractual obligations with customers and vendors could be materially and adversely affected.
 Any losses or damages incurred by us could have a material adverse effect on our business.